Casino Royale – Book Review

 The heart of the book is the first of the major set pieces, Bond and Le Chiffre’s confrontation over the card table.
 There is a detailed description of the card game Baccarat and Bond’s battle to beat Le Chiffre at it.
 This is by far the best section of the novel.

 Bond’s affair with Vesper takes up the last quarter of the book.
 This doomed romance seems like a different novel to the rest of the story.
-It is humanising in its own way, although Bond exhibits the chauvinism and patronising attitudes of his time (as with The Riddle of the Sands and The Thirty-Nine Steps , allowances must be made for the attitudes of a bygone time).
+It’s humanising in its own way, although Bond exhibits the chauvinism and patronising attitudes of his time (as with The Riddle of the Sands, The Thirty-Nine Steps, and The Great Impersonation, the reader must make ‘allowances’ for the attitudes of a bygone time).

 The final twist, and Bond’s bitter response to it, sets his character up for the rest of the franchise.

 Also, the book just isn’t very well written.
-Fleming’s writing style is often described as “journalistic”, and the long descriptive passages are certainly that, but the prose is laboured, and the dialogue ridiculous at times.
+Critics often describe Fleming’s writing style as “journalistic”, and the long descriptive passages are certainly that, but the prose is laboured, and some of the dialogue is ridiculous.

-Fleming’s writing does improve dramatically in the later books, becoming adequate in From Russia With Love onwards.
 Fleming was a big believer in writing fast and not looking back, and it shows in his novels.
-With some exceptions, the plots make little sense taken as a whole, relying on the set-piece action scenes to carry the reader along.
+With some exceptions, the plots make little sense taken as a whole, relying on the set-piece action scenes to sweep the reader along.
+However, Fleming’s writing improves dramatically in the later books, becoming adequate in From Russia With Love onwards.

 Casino Royale: My Verdict

 A curious book.
-Poorly written, oddly structured, but with some great scenes.
+Poorly written, oddly structured, but with some magnificent scenes.
 It would be a shame for any spy-thriller fan to miss out on it.
-The electrifying set-piece scenes make up for its faults.
+The electrifying set-piece scenes more than make up for its faults.

 Casino Royale: The Movies

 The main legacy of this first version of Casino Royale was that CBS, who thought the Bond character could support a television series, asked Ian Fleming for more story outlines.
-Although these outlines were never filmed, they eventually became the short stories released as For Your Eyes Only .
-The other result was that the film rights for Casino Royale were not sold to Harry Saltzman and EON productions, and so it was not filmed as part of the main sequence of Sean Connery/Roger Moore Bond movies.
+Although CBS never filmed these outlines, they eventually became the short stories released as For Your Eyes Only.
+The other result was that Fleming couldn’t sell the film rights for Casino Royale to Harry Saltzman and Eon productions, and so they didn’t film Casino Royale as part of the main sequence of Sean Connery/Roger Moore Bond movies.

 1967: The Comedy Version